aaronfreed/vaf/README.md

 #### Advanced map overlays
 VAF lists what you’re looking at in the upper-left corner of visual mode, including one feature you’re probably not familiar with: ambient delta.
 - Floors, ceilings, and lines without associated sides (which occur when you haven’t paved a level before going into visual mode) are labeled as floors, ceilings, or lines.
 Sides are listed along the lines “1337 (∆0.0420)”, which indicates that you are looking at side 1337 and that it has an ambient delta value of 0.0420.
 Ambient delta is a rarely-used map element that affects the side’s light intensity; at present, Greg Kirkpatrick, Jason Jones, and I are the only people I’m aware of who have ever used it.
 [I explain ambient delta at length below](#ambient-delta).
 - If you see an additional side listed to the right of the one in the upper-left, it’s a transparent side.
-Unfortunately, Vasara currently displays the one furthest from you – I feel the closest one would make the most sense, but I’ve so far been unable to debug this.
+Unfortunately, VAF currently displays the one furthest from you – I feel the closest one would make the most sense, but I’ve so far been unable to debug this.
 - I haven’t yet begun writing the UI to adjust ambient delta, so for now, to set the ambient delta of side `foo` to `bar`, you can use the following Lua code:
     ```lua
     Sides[foo].ambient_delta = bar